There are specific laws around dog tags in the UK.

-When you own a dog, you’re expected to comply with laws that keep both you and your dog safe.
+You’re expected to comply with these ID tag laws that keep both you and your dog safe.

 One of those are dog identification tags–small pieces of metal that attach to your pup’s collar that contain key information about them.